Fz3r0/Fz3r0/README.md

   - The reason this repository is publicly accessible is because it shares the GNU free software ideology and philosophy, it means the freedom to run the software, to study the software, to modify the software, and to share copies of the software (whether modified or not).
 I believe that everyone in the world need to know about computers and networking for free, that would make the world a better place.

-     I believe that all people should know about computer science and technology for free and can accesible for everyone, which would make this world a better place, in addition to leaving a small footprint of human capacity in this tiny instant of time and in this infinite universe.
-No more war and hunger, give the people food and computers!
+     I believe that all people should learn Computer Science and Technology for free and must be accesible for everyone as a human right, which would make this world a better place, in addition to leaving a small footprint of the greatness of human capacity in this tiny instant of time and in this little portion of infinite universe.
+I hope this can help someone!

-  - All the scripts, binaries, software, techniques, programs, directories, databases of this repository should be used ONLY for authorized penetration testing, networking laboratories and/or educational purposes.
+  - All the scripts, binaries, software, techniques, programs, directories, databases of this repository should be used ONLY for authorized penetration testing, networking laboratories, experimentation and/or educational purposes.

-  - This repository contain codes and scripts that will harm some systems.
+  - This repository contain codes and scripts that could harm some systems and devices.
 Read carefully each file documentation and/or script before download, run or compile it.

   - Any misuse of the information and files compiled in this repository will not be the responsibility of the author.